Studying appetite accurately is fairly difficult to do, so there’s not a lot of research about it.

 When you first go vegan you’ll likely find that in order to eat the same amount of calories as you did before, you have to eat a lot more.

-If your body isn’t used to these foods, it’s going to be a struggle to eat as much as you did.
+If your body isn’t used to eating a high volume of food, it’s going to be a struggle to eat as many calories as you did.
 Great if you want to lose weight, but not great otherwise.

 If this is your problem, try to focus on more calorie-dense foods like nuts (here are the highest calorie vegan foods), and reduce high fiber foods for a bit.
 Your body should adapt after a few weeks.